TL;DR

 For the self-employed and tradespeople—like electricians, plumbers, and builders—specialist Personal Sick Pay policies offer robust, short-term income protection that is vital when there is no employer safety net.

 While Income Protection and Critical Illness Cover are for you, Life Insurance is for those you leave behind.
-It ensures that your financial commitments are met and your family's lifestyle is protected after your death.
+It can help make it more likely that your financial commitments are met and your family's lifestyle is protected after your death.

 | Protection Product at a Glance | What Does It Pay? | When Does It Pay? | What Is Its Primary Purpose? |